£ Skip to content

 • Any type of polish for mineral glass crystal: this type of crystal is commonly found in mid-range watches.
 Mineral glass crystal is treated with heat and/or chemicals to withstand scratches and can often appear cloudy or hazy.
 You're in luck if your watch face is made of this crystal, as you can use any type of polish or paste.

-• 0.5 Micron Lapping Paste or 3 Micron DP3 Dia-Paste for a sapphire crystal: if your watch is expensive or a luxury watch, you will most likely have a sapphire crystal watch face.
+• 0.5 Micron Lapping Paste or 3 Micron DP3 Dia-Paste for a sapphire crystal: If your watch is expensive or a luxury watch, you will most likely have a sapphire crystal watch face.
 The sapphire crystal has a brilliant resistance to scratches and shattering, and the face should not appear hazy like the mineral glass crystal.
 It is extremely important to use polish made specifically for this type of crystal to avoid any further damage.

 If you are unsure what type of crystal you have, do not hesitate to get in contact with the manufacturer.
 It is better to use the correct polish to ensure that no further damage is done to your watch.